Alexander von Wuthenau: Works

 Von Wuthenau authored seven books, most notably Unexpected Faces in Ancient America (1975) and Pre-Columbian Terracottas (1970).
-The works display a wide variety of ethnic phenotypes in pre-Columbian archaeology, including black or African, Semitic, Japanese or East Asian, Celtic, and mixed-race types, and propose several theories on cultural diffusion in the region prior to European contact.
+The works display a wide variety of ethnic phenotypes in pre-Columbian archaeology, including black or African, Semitic, Japanese or East Asian, Celtic, and mixed-race types, and advance several theories on cultural diffusion in the region prior to European contact.
 Among these theories is that a voyage of Phoenicians or Hebrews from the Levant reached Mexico in approximately 100 BC, a view supported by Cyrus Gordon, Barry Fell, and Ivan van Sertima Von Wuthenau's theories on the ethnic foundations of Mexico were resisted by many in Mexico's academic community.
-In an article in the journal Ethnohistory, the authors wrote that "Von Wuthenau presents no concrete evidence regarding the actual mechanism by which West African "negroids" could have come to the Americas beyond the credulous acceptance of any and all diffusionist theories from the Mormon's "ten lost tribes of Israel," to Thor Heyerdahl's papyrus raft and Charles Hapgood's ice age civilization."
+In an article in the journal Ethnohistory, the authors wrote that "von Wuthenau presents no concrete evidence regarding the actual mechanism by which West African "negroids" could have come to the Americas beyond the credulous acceptance of any and all diffusionist theories from the Mormon's "ten lost tribes of Israel," to Thor Heyerdahl's papyrus raft and Charles Hapgood's ice age civilization."

 The majority of von Wuthenau's personal archaeology collection, approximately 1,500 pieces, has been exhibited since 2018 at the Juan Beckmann Gallardo Cultural Center in Tequila, Mexico, under the auspices of the Instituto Nacional de Antropología e Historia (INAH), to which the pieces were donated in 2007.